glob-bruh/NoQuoraLogin/README.md

 ## Purpose:

-This userscript bypasses the prompt to login or signup to [Quora](https://www.quora.com/) by automatically adding `share=1` as an argument to the URL.
+This userscript allows users visiting [Quora](https://www.quora.com/) to circumvent requests to login and use features that would normally require a account.

+## Features:

+* Automatically appends `share=1` to the end of the URL to circumvent the page requesting signup.
+* Button to toggle light/dark mode.

 ## Setup: